claireloconnell/claireloconnell.github.io/_publications/2025-08-12-Monk-parakeets-test-the-waters-when-forming-new-relationships.md

 date: 2025-08-12
 venue: 'Biology Letters'
 paperurl: 'https://royalsocietypublishing.org/rsbl/article/21/11/20250399/234062/Monk-parakeets-test-the-waters-when-forming-new'
-citation: Claire L. O'Connell, Gerald G. Carter, Annemarie van der Marel, Elizabeth A. Hobson; Monk parakeets ‘test the waters’ when forming new relationships.
-Biol Lett 1 November 2025; 21 (11): 20250399. https://doi.org/10.1098/rsbl.2025.0399
+citation: "Claire L. O'Connell, Gerald G. Carter, Annemarie van der Marel, Elizabeth A. Hobson; Monk parakeets ‘test the waters’ when forming new relationships.
+Biol Lett 1 November 2025; 21 (11): 20250399. https://doi.org/10.1098/rsbl.2025.0399"
 ---

 Initiating and developing social relationships with strangers can provide fitness benefits, but it is an inherently risky process.
 To mitigate potential risks and develop trust, strangers may ‘test the waters’ by gradually escalating the type of social investment from low-cost to high-cost.
 Opportunities to capture the moment animals first encounter one another in the wild are rare, and detailed quantitative assessments of when and how animals initiate relationships are limited.